ryangittings/geolytix/src/team/dennis-bauszus.md

 date: 2020-01-12
 ---

-{{ "Dennis has previously worked as a project manager for Cadcorp and joins GEOLYTIX as a web developer from Argeomatica in Mexico City.
-His 20 years of professional experience in the spatial information sector have seen many transitions; From field work and paper maps to digital, from desktop to cloud, and most recently from proprietary to open source technologies." | i18n }}
+Dennis has previously worked as a project manager for Cadcorp and joins GEOLYTIX as a web developer from Argeomatica in Mexico City.
+His 20 years of professional experience in the spatial information sector have seen many transitions; From field work and paper maps to digital, from desktop to cloud, and most recently from proprietary to open source technologies.